juniorsundarCasual/TGT/vault/volume-5.chapter-305.md

 "I can see that," Shuri admitted gruffly.

 "Though it's surprising that you figured it out all by yourself in such a short time," Marie commented.
-"See!
+"See?
 Gifted, I tell ya'!"

 "Enough," Shuri proclaimed as she shot up from her seat.
-She reached forward and started to collect all the distributed cards.
+She reached forward and began collecting all the distributed cards.
 "This is useless."

 "You still have a few more days left," Marie tempted the girl as she walked away in a huff.